 Moreover, there might also be some allergens in your home.
 These may include dust, carpet powder, indoor cleaning products, perfume, and various industrial chemicals.
 Beware of the various circumstances that could have led to the sneezing attacks of your dog.

 Vomiting and diarrhea

-In addition to diarrhea, vomiting may also come into play too.
-Your dog will do whatever it can to remove allergens within his system.
-Vomiting is just one of the best ways to do it.
+In addition to diarrhea, vomiting may also come into play.
+Your dog will do whatever it can to remove the allergens.
+Vomiting is one of the most effective ways to do it.

 The problem with allergies is it causes the body to have an exaggerated reaction to allergens that don’t normally cause serious issues.
 For this reason, be sure to carefully observe your dog.
 If you see signs of dehydration such as sunken eyeballs, weakness, and dry oral cavities, you need to see the vet immediately.

 Prevention is always better than cure – that’s something all of us should keep in mind.
 To prevent allergies, you need to identify its signs and symptoms.
 So, be sure to take note of the points mentioned here.

 Once you know your dog is having allergies, you can better identify what’s causing it and most importantly, know when to bring him to the vet.
 If you have further questions, it is best to discuss this topic with your trusted veterinarian.
 Feel free to do further research as well by reading various sources and talking to fellow pet lovers.